mudpuppy

 you want to add a trigger sometime after session creation or wish to store the

-trigger ID of the created trigger) you should prefer to instantiate
+int trigger ID of the created trigger) you should prefer to instantiate

-your own mudpuppy_core.TriggerConfig
+your own mudpuppy_core.TriggerConfig to use with

 Example: